 Mr. D'Eramo is a management representative on the Board.
 He brings a deep and intricate knowledge of the automotive industry to the Board, and, as the Chief Executive Officer of the Company, has full responsibility for the day-to-day operations of the Company's business in accordance with its strategic plan as approved by the Board.
-See Schedule "H", "Position Description for the Chief Executive Officer".
+See Schedule "J", "Position Description for the Chief Executive Officer".
 He, along with the Executive Chairman, has the responsibility to lead the Company to fulfill its vision, to achieve its mission, and to operate the business in accordance with its guiding principles.
+In 2020, Mr. D'Eramo, together with Mr. Wildeboer, the Directors and the rest of the leadership team, worked tirelessly and steered the Company through the COVID-19 pandemic, which had an unprecedented impact on the automotive industry.
 Since joining the Company, Mr. D'Eramo has attended and has been an active, effective and engaged participant in all Board meetings.
 He is also intimately familiar with the Company's operations, personnel, customers and overall business.
 The CGNC believes that Mr. D'Eramo is a diligent director, as well as a responsible steward of the Company and, accordingly, recommends that shareholders vote FOR Mr. D'Eramo's re-election.